gkotian/gkotian.github.io/travels/_posts/2010-06-21-the-spaniard.md

 I have a bad habit of spending too much time in the loo.
-This wasn't usually a problem, as we had two bathrooms at home and if I was enthroned in one of them, then the other one could be used.
+This wasn't usually a problem, as we had two bathrooms at home and if I was enthroned in one of them, then people could simply use the other one.
 But when I went to university and had to share one bathroom with three other guys, it became a bit of a crisis.
 My room-mates made me swear that I would go about my business only late at night.
 But once I was done with my studies and started working, I had relapsed into my old ways.

 So, the next morning, back in Hostel La Luna, I had set up camp in one of the bathrooms.
 At some point, someone started banging on the door like crazy and